ted-ross/transom/README.md

 After that most everything is accomplished by running make targets.
 These are the important ones:

-    transom$ make render  # Renders "input/*" to "output/" transom$ make clean   # Removes "output/"
+    transom$ make render  # Renders input/* to output/ transom$ make clean   # Removes output/

 ## Adding content

-1. Use your editor to create or edit a file under "input/"
+1. Use your editor to create or edit a file under `input/`

         transom$ emacs input/somepage.md

 2. Render the site

         transom$ make render

-3. Look at the site in your browser; navigate to
+3. To look at the result in your browser, navigate to

-    file:///home/jross/transom/output/index.html
+        file:///$somepath/transom/output/somepage.html

 ## Render transformations

-The render step takes files under "input/" and reproduces them under "output/".
+The render step takes files under `input/` and reproduces them under `output/`.
 The following transformations are applied in the process:

- - ".html" files are just copied
+ - `.html` files are just copied
- - ".html.in" files are wrapped in the site template and copied
+ - `.html.in` files are wrapped in the site template and copied
- - ".md" (markdown) files are converted to HTML and then treated just as ".html.in" files are
+ - `.md` (markdown) files are converted to HTML and then treated just as `.html.in` files are
- - All pages undergo substitution for @placeholders@
+ - All pages undergo substitution for `@placeholders@`

 ## Markdown syntax